Skip to content

 It is a good idea to do this in your .profile or .bashrc file.
 This will enable the LUMI modules to also find the software installed in that directory.

-Loading the EasyBuild-user module will enable installing software with EasyBuild for the current version of the LUMI software stack and current node type (partition module).
+Loading the EasyBuild-user module will enable installing software with EasyBuild for the current version of the LUMI software stack and current node type (partition module), but it is not needed for running that software.

 See the Easybuild page for more information about installing software using Easybuild.